cgrates/cgrates/docs/attributes.rst

 ID
  	Identifier for the *AttributeProfile*, unique within a *Tenant*

+Context
+	A list of *contexts* applying to this profile.
+A *context* is usually associated with a logical phase during event processing (ie: *\*sessions* or *\*cdrs* for events parsed by :ref:`SessionS` or :ref:`CDRs`)

 FilterIDs
 	List of *FilterProfiles* which should match in order to consider the *AttributeProfile* matching the event.

+ActivationInterval
+	The time interval when this profile becomes active.
+If undefined, the profile is always active.
+Other options are start time, end time or both.

 Blocker
 	In case of multiple *process runs* are allowed, this flag will break further processing.